benonimus/tradin_backend/README.md

 **Authentication**
 - `POST /api/auth/register` — register new user
   - Body (JSON): `{ "username": "alice", "email": "alice@example.com", "password": "secret", "isAdmin": false }`
+  - Notes:
+    - If the `isAdmin` field is provided in the registration body, the server will use that value when creating the user.
+    - If `isAdmin` is omitted, the `User` model default applies (currently `false`).
+Be careful granting admin rights during registration in production.
   - Response (201):
     ```json
     {